wp-plugins/single-post-message/README.txt

 2. The Single Post Message rendered between the title and the post content

 == Changelog ==

+= 2.0.0 =
+* Implementing the singleton pattern
+* Adding a file responsible for invoking an instance of the plugin
+* Adding Portuguese translations (props Celso Azevedo)
+* WordPress 3.8 compatibility

 = 1.2.2 =
 * Fixing a minor problem displaying text above the post message textarea